 2.2 Use of the Model Course

-In accordance with the definition of training contained within IMO Resolution A.857(20), recurrent, adaptation and updating training will combine instruction and practice to provide VTS personnel with the skill, knowledge and experience necessary to perform in their present/future jobs both efficiently and effectively.
+In accordance with the definition of training contained within IMO Resolution A.857(20), recurrent, adaptation and updating training will combine instruction and practice to provide VTS personnel with the skills, knowledge and experience necessary to perform in their present/future jobs both efficiently and effectively.

 Further, the revalidation process, encompasses the definition of Refresher training within IMO Resolution A.857(20) through ensuring that training is carried out to maintain a certain level of performance, skills in areas or knowledge which are infrequently used and where consequence of non-performance is great.